-The average interior painting project will cost between $450 and $760.
-The square footage of the room, local labor cost, ceiling height, the complexity of the trim work, type of paint and special finishes requested all affect the average total cost estimate.
+The average interior painting project will cost between $500 and $1,000.
+The room's square footage, local labor cost, ceiling height, the complexity of the trim work, type of paint, and special finishes requested all affect the average total cost estimate.

 Did you know a gallon of paint generally covers between 250 and 400 square feet?